BartekJimenez/crudExample/docs/readme.md

 ## Example of phase 2

-Now that we have some of the file meta-data, we can being uploading files:
+Now that we have some of the file meta-data, we can begin uploading files:

 ![step five](images/post-1-upload.png)

-What happens is, notice we upload our file 368.csv.
+What's happening is that how notice we upload our file 368.csv?
 The name of the file is the key, and it must match one of the entered meta-data sets otherwise it will not go through.
 We can now add more data, and GET it all:

 ![step six](images/get-1-upload.png)

-What happened was that we sent the file via postman, and our application prased it and matched it up with our phase 1 entry.
-It then inputted that data into our phase 2 database, then removed the 'old' data from phase 1.
+We sent the file via postman, and our application parsed and matched it up with our phase 1 entry via the key.
+It then inputted that data into our phase 2 database, and finally finished the operation by removing the 'old' data from phase 1.
 We can see that simply by doing GET from the input endpoint:

 ![step seven](images/get-2-input.png)